Thaine Carter

-Thaine Carter (born May 19, 1987) is a professional Canadian football linebacker who is currently a free agent.
-He most recently played for the Winnipeg Blue Bombers of the Canadian Football League.
-He was drafted by the Blue Bombers in the sixth round of the 2009 CFL Draft.
+Thaine Carter (born May 19, 1987) is a Canadian former football linebacker.
+He was selected by the Winnipeg Blue Bombers in the sixth round of the 2009 CFL draft.
 He played CIS football for the Queen's Golden Gaels.
 Carter won the President's Trophy as the top defensive player in the CIS during the 2008 season.
-In 2008, he helped the Gaels to a perfect 8-0 regular season and was named the team's defensive captain.
+In 2008, he helped the Gaels to a perfect 8–0 regular season and was named the team's defensive captain.